adobe-photoshop/generator-panels/README.md

 to run the panels in debug mode.
 Turning on debug mode allows unsigned panels to run.
 After you re-launch Photoshop, the panels should appear in the Windows > Extensions menu.

+### Note about this implementation
+These panels were implemented with CEP, which is now deprecated for extending Adobe Creative Cloud applications.
+If you're interested in creating extensions for Adobe CC products, please look at the documentation for [UXP](https://developer.adobe.com/photoshop/uxp/).
+This is the recommended extension framework for Photoshop v22 and beyond.

 ### Third-Party Code

 * [jQuery](http://jQuery.com), version 2.0.2 provided under the [terms of the MIT license](https://jquery.org/license/), found in [generatorconfig/js/libs/](https://github.com/adobe-photoshop/generator-panels/tree/master/generatorconfig/js/libs) and [renamelayers/js/libs](https://github.com/adobe-photoshop/generator-panels/tree/master/renamelayers/js/libs)